Calculation All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results

 Peak Type Description

-ISTD1..10 - Peak of internal standard with the internal standard number.
+ISTD1...10 Peak of an internal standard labeled by the internal standard number.

-By XXX - Indication that the responses of the peak are calculated using the said ISTD peak (in ISTD calculations) and/or by the response of different peak (set using the Calculate By function in the Calibration window).
+(by XXX) Indication that the responses of the peak were calculated using the stated ISTD peak (in ISTD calculations) and/or by the response of a different peak (set via the Calculate By function in the Calibration window).
+Shown in parentheses after the peak type definition (only if the identification or calculation was not performed in the ordinary way).

-Named Grp - Indication of named group, if it is set in the Calibration window.
+Named Grp Indication of a named group, if set in the Calibration window.

-CF - Indication that the peak uses different Correction Factor then 1.
+(CF = X) Indication that the peak uses Correction Factor different than 1.

-- Empty cell is an indication that calculation have not been performed for the given compound.
+Empty cell is an indication that no calculation has been performed for the given compound.

 Compound Name

-Displays the name of the substance from calibration file corresponding to the relevant peak on the basis of the basic identification of retention times.
-If a certain peak is not identified, the Peak Type and Compound Name columns for that peak are empty and the Amount field value is zero (unless the Response Factor parameter in the Unidentified peaks section is not equal to zero).
+Displays the name of the compound from the calibration file corresponding to the relevant peak based on identification by retention times.
+If a certain peak is not identified, the Peak Type and Compound Name columns for that peak are empty, and the Amount field value is zero (unless the Response Factor parameter in the Unidentified peaks section is not equal to zero).

 Centroid [min], Variance [min2], Skew [-], Excess [-], Asymmetry [-], Capacity [-], Efficiency [th.pl], Eff/l [t.p./m], Resolution [-], Symmetry/Tailing [-]

 These columns belong to functions used in the Performance Table on the Chromatogram - Performance tab.
-When displayed in the Result Table, the calculation of Efficiency and Eff/l columns is performed according to the Column Calculation selector on the Performance tab, remaining columns are calculated according to the mode under which they appear in the Performance Table regardless of the Column Calculation selector state.
+Hidden by default.
+When displayed in the Result Table, the calculation of Efficiency and Eff/l columns is performed according to the Column Calculation selector on the Performance tab, while the remaining columns are calculated according to the mode under which they appear in the Performance Table regardless of the Column Calculation selector state.
 More information can be found in the chapter "Performance Table ".

 Calculate By

-Displays the peak according to whose response is the given peak calculated.
-The Calculate By calculation is set in the Calibration window.
-The column is hidden in the default desktop.
+Displays the compound according to which the given peak was calculated.
+The Calculate By option is set in the Calibration window.
+Hidden by default.

 Response Factor